meleongg/melvinteo.com/posts/cpsc-110.md

 ### Key Concepts:

-Dr Racket and Racket: Dr Racket is the IDE you'll be writing Racket syntax with.
+**Dr Racket and Racket**: Dr Racket is the IDE you'll be writing Racket syntax with.

-Design Recipes: Common design recipes (i.e. coding patterns) specific to CPSC 110 (HtDF, HtDD, HtDW).
+**Design Recipes**: Common design recipes (i.e. coding patterns) specific to CPSC 110 (HtDF, HtDD, HtDW).

-Natural and Generative Recursion: Perform repeated functions on two different types of trees, Binary and Arbitrary Arity Trees.
+**Natural and Generative Recursion**: Perform repeated functions on two different types of trees, Binary and Arbitrary Arity Trees.

-Search: Performing search tasks on trees and graph data structures.
+**Search**: Performing search tasks on trees and graph data structures.
 Arguably the most difficult concept of this course.

 ### Final Thoughts: